 Since your thoughts have an energetic quality to them, positive words and thoughts have the power to physically help you in difficult times.
 And don’t use thoughts to avoid feelings.
 Instead, use the power of thought to strengthen and guide you.

-You are here to heal your heart, and positive thinking exercises will help you do so, as long as you feel everything that comes up for you.
+You are here to heal your heart, and exercises for positive thinking will help you do so, as long as you feel everything that comes up for you.

-Positive Thinking Exercise #5 – Take a break from thinking.
+Exercises for Positive Thinking #5 Take a break from thinking.

 EXERCISE: Once a day, for 2 minutes, STOP what you’re doing and focus on your breath.